 Superb sound for Apple fans

 Apple's HomePod delivers high-quality audio and offers familiar voice controls for music and HomeKit through Siri.
-It may have its limitations, but if you are all-in on Apple, then this is the smart speaker to get.
+It may have its limitations, but this is the smart speaker to get if you are all-in on Apple.

 We may earn a commission for purchases using our links.
 Learn more.